BigTMiami/ML_Assign_4_Fall/paper_ideas.md

 The model created stays stuck in the holes and G, instead of starting back at start.
 Want to change P for transition back to Start

-Create modified QLearning
+Created  QLearningEpisodic
     Change S_new selection to use choice
     Create Terminal States - Holes \ Goal
     Check if Terminal State, no
     Create episode over flag

+When checking on VI vs PI for medium lake to get ready to check against Q, VI and PI had very different results!!!
+Epsilon is an absolute number defaulted to 0.01 and Lake has a max reward of only 1, so it allowed a lot of difference.
+Confirm policy difference between two is 0.01, adjust epsilon to check.